 II.
 Slavery and the Making of Race

 After his arrival as a missionary in Charles Town, Carolina, in 1706, Reverend Francis Le Jau quickly grew disillusioned by the horrors of American slavery.
-He met enslaved Africans ravaged by the Middle Passage, Indians traveling south to enslave enemy villages, and colonists terrified of invasions from French Louisiana and Spanish Florida.
+He met enslaved Africans ravaged by the Middle Passage, Native Americans traveling south to enslave enemy villages, and colonists terrified of invasions from French Louisiana and Spanish Florida.
 Slavery and death surrounded him.

 All seventeenth-century racial thought did not point directly toward modern classifications of racial hierarchy.
-Captain Thomas Phillips, master of a slave ship in 1694, did not justify his work with any such creed: “I can’t think there is any intrinsic value in one color more than another, nor that white is better than black, only we think it so because we are so.”2 For Phillips, the profitability of slavery was the only justification he needed.
+Captain Thomas Phillips, master of a slave ship in 1694, did not justify his work with any such creed: “I can’t think there is any intrinsic value in one color more than another, nor that white is better than black, only we think it so because we are so.”3 For Phillips, the profitability of slavery was the only justification he needed.

-In the early years of slavery, especially in the South, the distinction between indentured servants and slaves was initially unclear.
-In 1643, however, a law was passed in Virginia that made African women “tithable.”
-This, in effect, associated African women’s work with difficult agricultural labor.
-There was no similar tax levied on white women; the law was an attempt to distinguish white from African women.
+In the early years of slavery, especially in the South, the distinction between indentured servants and enslaved people was initially unclear.
+In 1643, however, a law was passed in Virginia that made African women “tithable.”12 This, in effect, associated African women’s work with difficult agricultural labor.
+There was no similar tax levied on white women; the law was an attempt to distinguish white women from African women.
 The English ideal was to have enough hired hands and servants working on a farm so that wives and daughters did not have to partake in manual labor.
 Instead, white women were expected to labor in dairy sheds, small gardens, and kitchens.
-Of course, due to the labor shortage in early America, white women did participate in field labor.
+Of course, because of the labor shortage in early America, white women did participate in field labor.
 But this idealized gendered division of labor contributed to the English conceiving of themselves as better than other groups who did not divide labor in this fashion, including the West Africans arriving in slave ships to the colonies.
 For many white colonists, the association of a gendered division of labor with Englishness provided a further justification for the enslavement and subordination of Africans.

 III.
 Turmoil in Britain

-Between 1629 and 1640 the absolute rule of Charles I caused considerable friction between the English Parliament and the King.
-Conflict erupted in 1640 when a parliament called by Charles refused to grant him subsidies to suppress a rebellion in Scotland.
+Between 1629 and 1640 the absolute rule of Charles I caused considerable friction between the English Parliament and the king.
+Conflict erupted in 1640 when a Parliament called by Charles refused to grant him subsidies to suppress a rebellion in Scotland.
 The Irish rebelled the following year, and by 1642 strained relations between Charles and Parliament led to civil war in England.
 In 1649 Parliament won, Charles I was executed, and England became a republic and protectorate under Oliver Cromwell.
-These changes redefined England’s relationship with its American colonies, as the new state under Cromwell attempted to consolidate its hold over its overseas territories.
+These changes redefined England’s relationship with its American colonies, as the new government under Cromwell attempted to consolidate its hold over its overseas territories.

-In 1642, no permanent British North American colony was more than 35 years old.
+In 1642, no permanent British North American colony was more than thirty-five years old.
 The Crown and various proprietors controlled most of the colonies, but settlers from Barbados to Maine enjoyed a great deal of independence.
 This was especially true in Massachusetts Bay, where Puritan settlers governed themselves according to the colony’s 1629 charter.
-Trade in tobacco and naval stores tied the colonies to England economically, as did religion and political culture, but in general the English state left the colonies to their own devices.
+Trade in tobacco and naval stores tied the colonies to England economically, as did religion and political culture, but in general the English government left the colonies to their own devices.

 The English Revolution of the 1640s forced settlers in America to reconsider their place within the empire.
 Older colonies like Virginia and proprietary colonies like Maryland sympathized with the Crown.
 Newer colonies like Massachusetts Bay, populated by religious dissenters taking part in the Great Migration of the 1630s, tended to favor Parliament.
 Yet during the war the colonies remained neutral, fearing that support for either side could involve them in war.
 Even Massachusetts Bay, which nurtured ties to radical Protestants in Parliament, remained neutral.

-In England, James’s push for religious toleration of Catholics and Dissenters brought him into conflict with Parliament and the Anglican establishment in England.
+In England, James’s push for religious toleration of Catholics and dissenters brought him into conflict with Parliament and the Anglican establishment in England.
 After the 1688 invasion by the Protestant William of Orange, James fled to France.
 When colonists learned imperial officials in Boston and New York City attempted to keep news of the Glorious Revolution secret, simmering hostilities toward provincial leaders burst into the open.
-In Massachusetts, New York, and Maryland colonists overthrew colonial governments as local social antagonisms fused with popular animosity towards imperial rule.
+In Massachusetts, New York, and Maryland, colonists overthrew colonial governments as local social antagonisms fused with popular animosity toward imperial rule.
 Colonists in America quickly declared allegiance to the new monarchs.
 They did so in part to maintain order in their respective colonies.
-As one Virginia official explained, if there was “no King in England, there was no Government here.”5 A declaration of allegiance was therefore a means toward stability.
+As one Virginia official explained, if there was “no King in England, there was no Government here.”15 A declaration of allegiance was therefore a means toward stability.

-More importantly, colonists declared for William and Mary because they believed their ascension marked the rejection of absolutism and confirmed the centrality of Protestantism and liberty in English life.
+More importantly, colonists declared for William and Mary because they believed that their ascension marked the rejection of absolutism and confirmed the centrality of Protestantism and liberty in English life.
 Settlers joined in the revolution by overthrowing the Dominion government, restoring the provinces to their previous status, and forcing out the Catholic-dominated Maryland government.
-They launched several assaults against French Canada as part of “King William’s War,” and rejoiced in Parliament’s 1689 passage of a Bill of Rights, which curtailed the power of the monarchy and cemented Protestantism in England.
+They launched several assaults against French Canada as part of King William’s War and rejoiced in Parliament’s 1689 passage of a Bill of Rights, which curtailed the power of the monarchy and cemented Protestantism in England.
 For English colonists, it was indeed a “glorious” revolution as it united them in a Protestant empire that stood counter to Catholic tyranny, absolutism, and French power.